 In order to gain access to these investments, you’ll need to become accredited.

-As proof of your financial status, these companies will ask you to either:
+As proof of your financial status, companies will ask you to do one of the following:

 1) Self-certify that you are accredited